Updated: 9 February 2022

 Existing students wanting to return home due to COVID‑19 disruption

-If you are an international PhD candidate wanting to return to your home country to continue your study, we currently have more flexibility to allow this, with you remaining on domestic fee status, at least for 2021 and while our borders remain closed.
-However, you need to be aware that it may be very difficult to return to New Zealand, given the situation with border restrictions and quarantine requirements.
+If you are an international PhD candidate wanting to return to your home country to continue your study, we currently have more flexibility to allow this, with you remaining on domestic fee status, at least while our borders remain closed.
+A number of factors will be considered, and there is more flexibility if you are nearer the end of your PhD studies - you need to be aware that it may be very difficult to return to New Zealand, given the situation with border restrictions and quarantine requirements.

 We require candidates to complete the Off-campus Request section of the ‘Change of Research Details’ form, and get it approved by their supervisor (and then sent through for further signatures as required).